aldebaran/libqi/doc/source/guide/cxx-async.rst

 ------------

 libqi provides a threadpool for doing small asynchronous operations.
-Note that blocking in these threads impact the whole system as a non-working thread will prevent other work from being scheduled.
+Note that blocking in these threads impacts the whole system as a non-working thread will prevent other work from being scheduled.

 With C++ functions